LabEG/first-di/README.md

 Using in Classic DI mode
 ------

- In professional mode Interfaces are used instead of implementations.
-But typescript does not generate Interfaces for working in runtime.
-But Interface is abstract base class.
-So instead of Interfaces, you need to write Abstract classes.
+ In professional mode Abstract classes are used instead of interfaces.
+TypeScript does not generate interfaces for working in runtime.
+Abstract classes serve as the abstract base class.
+So instead of interfaces, you need to write Abstract classes.

 ```typescript
 import { resolve, override, reflection } from "first-di";